Content Writer at SocialBee

 - Bluesky gives users more control through its decentralized model.
 This means that instead of relying on a single company (like X) to manage data and content, users can control their own information and interactions more independently.
 X, on the other hand, is a centrally managed platform with more built-in features but less user autonomy.

-- You can’t schedule posts directly from Bluesky like you can on X; you must post in real time unless you use external tools like SocialBee.
+- You can’t natively schedule posts on Bluesky like you can on X, though external tools like SocialBee can help.

 Table of contents